-- X. F. PES Air Conditioning System 2022.
-The project proposes to design, build, and install an air conditioning system at the Pelham Elementary School.
-Educational research has clearly shown that the environmental conditions of a classroom can have a significant negative affect on learning.
-For example, the school regularly tests for air-quality conditions to ensure that the air exchange is adequate to keep carbon dioxide levels at a healthy level in classrooms.
-High levels of carbon dioxide lead to sleepiness and therefore lower levels of student learning.
-The same has been shown true of high levels of heat in the classroom.
-Classrooms where temperatures exceed 78 degrees Fahrenheit also create deficits in learning.
-This project was ranked as necessary, but also has a CIP Committee Priority Ranking of R, as additional research must be completed to fully address this need. - X. G. PES Asphalt Parking Lot & Roadways 2023.
+- X. D. PES Asphalt Parking Lot & Roadways 2024.
 Cold planning, clean tack coating, and overlay asphalt parking lot and roadways at Pelham Elementary School.
-The Pelham Elementary School parking lot is beginning to show wear and damage from constant use by both the schools and the community.
-Most of the parking lot is original to the school building from 2002 and will be 22 years old when this area is expected to be overlaid.
-Parking lots are recommended by the state to be replaced or repaired every 15-20 years, depending on their condition.
-Currently, there is no substrate damage to the asphalt, but if the asphalt is not overlaid as a maintenance process, it will become more porous, resulting in substrate damage and a much costlier repair.
-This project was ranked as necessary, but also has a CIP Committee Priority Ranking of R, as additional research must be completed to fully address this need. - X. H. PHS Student Parking Lot Replacement 2025.
-This project proposes to replace the existing porous asphalt student parking lot at the Pelham High School.
+The Pelham Elementary Parking lot is continuing to show wear and damage from constant use by both the schools and the community.
+Most of the parking lot and roadway is original to the school building from 2002 and will be 21 years old when this area is expected to be repaired.
+Parking lots are recommended by the state to be replaced or repaired in the interval of every 15-20 years, depending on their condition.
+Currently, there is no substrate damage to the asphalt.
+The planned overlay maintenance process will protect the asphalt from becoming more porous, which would result in substrate damage and a much more costly repair.
+This project was ranked as necessary, but also has a CIP Committee Priority Ranking of R, as additional research must be completed to fully address this need. - X.E.
+PHS Student Parking Lot Replacement 2025.
+The project proposes to replace the existing porous asphalt student parking lot at Pelham High School.
 This parking lot was installed in the summer of 2014.
-Porous pavement has the ability to drain water directly through it, which eliminates the need for multiple drains.
-The life expectancy is 10 years, and in 2024 the school system needs to monitor the condition of the porous pavement to make sure that it continues to function as required.
+Porous pavement has the ability to drain water directly through it and this eliminates the need for multiple drains.
+The Life expectancy is 10 years, and in 2024 we need to monitor the condition of the porous pavement to make sure that it continues to function as required.
 When the lot fails to drain the water, the condition of the lot will become unsafe (ice) and will need to be replaced.
 This item is for future planning purposes to replace the student lot with standard paving asphalt and add appropriate underground drainage.
+Drainage costs have been estimated without written quote at \$90,000 and added to the paving cost estimate.
 This project was ranked as necessary, but also has a CIP Committee Priority Ranking of R, as additional research must be completed to fully address this need.

-"D"--Desirable: Needed to improve quality or level of services.
+"D" -- Desirable: Needed to improve quality or level of services.